Jaycar-Electronics/Camping-Power-Meter/README.md

 #### Website code

 Now that the ESP delivers our webpage, we want more than just a simple static number to represent whatever the reading was at that point of time.
-Firstly we'll build a bit of a webpage with html code, and then fill it out and update it with Javascript.
+Firstly we'll build a bit of a webpage with html code, and then fill it out and update it with JavaScript.

-Javascript code and displaying the HTML is handled by the phone or computer; sort of like the ESP is sending these commands to the phone, to display it like such.
-There is quite a bit more processing power and ability on the phone compared to the tiny ESP module.
+HTML and JavaScript code is handled by the phone; as such, you could almost think of it as the ESP is sending these "commands" to the phone. the HTML provides the layout and structure of the website, and the JavaScript provides the functionality: what to do when a button is clicked, and so on.

+There's quite a bit more processing power on the phone rather than the tiny ESP8266 module, so anything involving strings or floats or interesting data operations like that are best handled on the phone/JavaScript side of things.

 ```html
 <body>